Hip Dysplasia

 Osteotomy

-Since hip dysplasia in adults is also a possibility, Hip osteotomy is one of the popular surgical procedures to treat it for both children and adults to correct the hip joint and improve the structure of the hip.
+Since hip dysplasia in adults is also a possibility, hip osteotomy is one of the popular surgical procedures to treat dysplasia of the hip in infants and adults to correct the hip joint and improve the structure of the hip.
 Hip osteotomy helps to bring back the ball into the socket and tighten the socket around the ball to prevent further dislocation.

 Hip arthroscopy